top of page

 What kind of clients do you work with?
 What are your areas of expertise?

 I provide therapy for adults.
-My specialties are substance use and trauma...although no one's experience can be categorized so easily.
+My specialties are mood disorders and substance use...although no one's experience can be categorized so easily.
 I have a passion for working with recovering professionals and I'm pleased to work collaboratively with several professionals' programs for those in recovery such as the Indiana State Medical Association Physician Assistance Program (ISMA-PHP), Indiana State Nursing Assistance Program (ISNAP) and the Indiana Judges & Lawyers Assistance Program (JLAP).
 Although I can speak only for healthcare here, we caregivers are often wonderful at supporting others but it can be at a great cost to ourselves.
 It is a joy to work with folks who know how to help others and solve their challenges but are discovering what it means to care for themselves, too.
 I also have extensive experience working with postpartum mothers, overwhelmed parents, body image work, and antiracist work.

 I’m nervous about starting therapy.
 Is that normal?